LucienLuc/rate-my-lease/README.md

   ```
   * Replace "{INSERT GOOGLE API KEY HERE}" with your Google Api key

+# Starting the Server
+1. Start backend server
+* In `/backend/` run `npm run start`
+* Backend server should now be running on port 8000
+2. Start frontend server
+* In `/frontend/` run `npm run start`
+* Frontend server should now be running on port 3000

 # Dependencies
 1. MongoDB
 2. Google Cloud API